bcgov/cas-postgres/docs/patroni-migration.md

-# Migrating from
+# Migrating from a legacy patroni HA cluster to a new Crunchy Postgres Operator deployment

-# Step 1: Add a Cruncy PGO to your deployment
+# Step 1: Add a Crunchy PGO to your deployment

 This is done with the [cas-postgres-cluster](helm/cas-postgres-cluster/Chart.yaml) chart.